Domenico Criscito: International career

 On 14 November 2006, Criscito made his debut for the Italy Under-21 squad in a match against the Czech Republic.
 He appeared in two European Under-21 Championships, in 2007 and 2009, reaching the semi-finals of the latter tournament.
 In 2008, he also represented Italy at the Summer Olympics.

 On 12 August 2009, he made his senior national team debut in a friendly against Switzerland in Basel.
 After a promising season, he was named in Marcello Lippi's 23-man squad for the 2010 World Cup in South Africa, where he was the starting left-back; Italy were eliminated in the first round of the tournament following a 3–2 loss to Slovakia in their final group match on 24 June.

 Criscito was named to Italy's Euro 2012 squad by Cesare Prandelli, but withdrew from the team after he came under investigation due to the Scommessopoli match fixing scandal.
 Criscito went on to criticize the Italian FA for the decision to drop him despite the limited selection of left-backs.
 Several months later he was cleared of all charges.

 Criscito was unused by Italy between March 2014 and May 2018, when he returned in a 2–1 friendly win over Saudi Arabia under Roberto Mancini.
 On 4 June, he was sent off for a foul on Ryan Babel in a 1–1 friendly draw with the Netherlands in Turin.

 Style of play

 Criscito was a tactically versatile player, who was capable of being both an effective attacking and defensive threat as a full-back.
 He began his career as a left-footed centre-back, but he was moved to the position of left-back while playing for Genoa, where he was also employed as a wing-back or as a wide midfielder on occasion under manager Gian Piero Gasperini in Genoa's 3–4–3 formation.
 Criscito was described as a quick defender, with good technique, distribution, and man-marking ability.

+Coaching career

+After retirement, Criscito stayed on at Genoa as a youth coach, first in charge of the Under-14 team, then being promoted as Under-17 coach in 2024.

+On 1 November 2025, Criscito was temporarily appointed as assistant coach of Genoa, with technical collaborator Roberto Murgita serving as caretaker, following the departure of head coach Patrick Vieira.